Blurton

-Blurton is a district in the south of Stoke on Trent, in the English county of Staffordshire.
-Hollybush, Old Blurton, Blurton Farm and Newstead are the names of the areas in which make up the town known as Blurton.
+Blurton is a district in the south of Stoke-on-Trent, Staffordshire, England.
+Hollybush, Old Blurton, Blurton Farm and Newstead are the names of the areas in which make up the area known as Blurton.

 Education

 Sutherland Primary Academy, The Meadows Primary Academy & Newstead Primary Academy provide co-ed learning for pupils up to the age of 11.

 Blurton has one co-ed secondary school.
 Ormiston Sir Stanley Matthews Academy.

 Transport

-First Potteries, part of the FirstGroup, provides two routes in the town.
+First Potteries, part of the FirstGroup, provides two routes in the area.

 The 22 goes from Longton to Newcastle-under-Lyme via Blurton, Trentham, Hanford, Trent Vale and Royal Stoke Hospital and vice versa.